There is no one size fits all framework for a just transition.

 There is no one size fits all framework for a just transition, as countries across the world have their own unique contexts, sectors, and cultures.
 However, through collaboration, commonalities can be found through similar challenges and opportunities.
 Together we can develop a clearer picture of what just transitions can look like, and importantly, how a just, inclusive approach can accelerate climate action.

-At the following COP25 in Madrid, Climate Strategies hosted a Just Transition Policy Roundtable that comprised of UN and ILO representatives, government representatives, business and trade unions and research institutions, all of which provided a developing country perspective developing countries.
+At the following COP25 in Madrid, Climate Strategies hosted a Just Transition Policy Roundtable that included UN and ILO representatives, government representatives, business and trade unions and research institutions, all of which provided a developing country perspective developing countries.
 Details of this event and further exploration into just transitions in developing countries can be found in our Relection Paper.
+It highlighted some of the labour-specific challenges to just transition in developing countries, provided guidance for policymakers and identified research and implementation gaps.

 Final report from the previous project phase: